Curry–Howard correspondence: Origin, scope, and consequences

-Speculatively, the Curry–Howard correspondence might be expected to lead to a substantial unification between mathematical logic and foundational computer science:

-Hilbert-style logic and natural deduction are but two kinds of proof systems among a large family of formalisms.
-Alternative syntaxes include sequent calculus, proof nets, calculus of structures, etc. If one admits the Curry–Howard correspondence as the general principle that any proof system hides a model of computation, a theory of the underlying untyped computational structure of these kinds of proof system should be possible.
-Then, a natural question is whether something mathematically interesting can be said about these underlying computational calculi.

-Conversely, combinatory logic and simply typed lambda calculus are not the only models of computation, either.
-Girard's linear logic was developed from the fine analysis of the use of resources in some models of lambda calculus; is there typed version of Turing's machine that would behave as a proof system?
-Typed assembly languages are such an instance of "low-level" models of computation that carry types.

 Because of the possibility of writing non-terminating programs, Turing-complete models of computation (such as languages with arbitrary recursive functions) must be interpreted with care, as naive application of the correspondence leads to an inconsistent logic.
 The best way of dealing with arbitrary computation from a logical point of view is still an actively debated research question, but one popular approach is based on using monads to segregate provably terminating from potentially non-terminating code (an approach that also generalizes to much richer models of computation, and is itself related to modal logic by a natural extension of the Curry–Howard isomorphism).
 A more radical approach, advocated by total functional programming, is to eliminate unrestricted recursion (and forgo Turing completeness, although still retaining high computational complexity), using more controlled corecursion wherever non-terminating behavior is actually desired.